 Now that you’ve traversed some turf in Titusville you may be thirsty.
 Pop into Playalinda Brewing Company’s original location, the historic hardware store.
-This craft brewery sometimes gets creative with their presentation of beer.
-When my husband and I visited they offered to serve my Apple Slice Ale with caramel and spice rimmed around the glass.
-It was divine!
-Ask if any of their beers are served this way.
-There is also great food here if you need a nibble.
-FYI: This location doesn’t open until 4pm Monday-Thursday.
+This location gets pretty busy on weekends, and especially packed on rocket launch days.
+A small amount of outdoor seating is also available, and it is dog friendly.
+A nice selection of great food is available if you need a nibble.
+FYI: This location doesn't open until 4pm Monday-Thursday.

 4:45-5:15pm: Space View Park

 Complete your stroll through historic downtown Titusville by ending at Space View Park.
 As the name indicates, this park was established as a place to view rocket launches from nearby Cape Canaveral.
 But there is more to Space View Park than this.
 Here you can browse several inspiring monuments to the space program and the men and women who have been an integral part of its history.
 This park is a unique experience and a must-do when in Titusville.